You found our list of the best virtual murder mystery games online!

 Learn more about Cereal & Serial Killers.

-Online murder mystery games are fun and thrilling.
+Virtual murdering mystery games are a fun and thrilling way to spend time with friends or coworkers.
 Because the games refine players’ critical thinking and presentation skills, they are helpful for developing team building skills.

 Plus, the challenges often necessitate teamwork, which makes them solid team bonding exercises, too.
-Real modern detectives often collaborate long distance too, meaning there is no reason that you and the team cannot crack the case from behind a screen.
+Real modern detectives often collaborate long distance, meaning there is no reason that you and the team cannot crack the case from behind a screen.

-Here are answers to the most common questions about virtual murder mystery parties and games.
+Here are answers to the most common questions about virtual murder mystery games.

 What are virtual murder mystery games?